‘Destiny 2’ Faction Rallies Overhaul Explained: How To Earn Faction Tokens Quickly

 The new Destiny 2 Renown system is five stacks that appear on the screen when completing public space event like Public Events, Patrols, looting the chest from High-Value Targets, and the “secure the caches” small public events.
 Completing Public Events will grant three stacks of Renown while tripping the Heroic modifier will bump that up to four stacks.
 All the rest will only earn one stack of Renown.

 Higher Renown means more Faction Tokens can be earned from Lost Sectors.
-Five full stacks will grant 10 Faction Tokens, four stacks 8, and three stacks just six.
-The catch is Guardians are debuffed at each Renown stack by Destiny 2 increasing the damage received and decreasing the damage output.
+Five full stacks will grant 10 Faction Tokens, four stacks eight, and three stacks just six.
+The catch is Guardians are debuffed at each Renown stack by Destiny 2, increasing the damage received and decreasing the damage output.
 Additionally, Guardians will move slower at higher stacks of Renown and will lose health regeneration.

 It is important to note that a Guardian will lose one stack of Renown each time they die and respawn.
 Additionally, Renown is limited to a single Destiny 2 destination and will be reset when fast traveling.